tombh/dharma-api/README.md

 It does this by scraping dharma talk information from various sites and providing a RESTful interface, against which you can make all kinds of powerful queries.
 It's endpoint is [dharma-api.com](http://dharma-api.com)

+The code for this site is hosted on [Github](https://github.com/tombh/dharma-api) and can be contributed to by anyone.

 It currently archives all the talks from;

 - [dharmaseed.org](http://dharmaseed.org)